Tabasco vs Thai Chili: Ferment or Fresh Fire

 Quick Comparison

-Tabasco Pepper measures 30K–50K SHU while Thai Chili registers 50K–100K SHU — making Thai Chili 2× hotter.
+Tabasco Pepper measures 30K–50K SHU while Thai Chili registers 50K–100K SHU.
+That makes Thai Chili about 2x hotter by upper SHU range.
 Tabasco Pepper is known for its sharp and vinegary flavor (C. frutescens), while Thai Chili offers bright and peppery notes (C. annuum).

 Tabasco Pepper